tinymovr/Tinymovr/README.md

 Tinymovr is an affordable motor controller for precise control of 3-phase brushless motors.
 Tinymovr is highly integrated incorporating an advanced MCU (Qorvo PAC5527), compact power stage, integrated absolute angle encoder (MPS MA702) and CAN and UART connectivity.

+### Note

+The master branch of this repository represents the state of art of development, and it may contain bugs.
+For a stable version, especially if you are starting with the project, please consider [installing Tinymovr Studio from PyPI](https://tinymovr.readthedocs.io/en/latest/studio/installation.html)

 ### Repository Structure

 The repository is organized as follows: